Jamie Whincup: 2020

 In 2020 season, the General Motors announced that the Holden brand will be retired by 2021.
 On 22 February, Jamie Whincup won the first race in Superloop Adelaide 500 and become the 119th career race win was his 86th in a Holden, moving one ahead of former Triple Eight teammate turned co-driver Craig Lowndes on the all-time tally.
 At the final round of the Bathurst 1000, Whincup battling with Brodie Kostecki and Chaz Mostert when he ran wide at The Cutting and hit the wall on Lap 33.
 Lowndes, who'd just hopped out of the #888 entry, was philosophical about the crash.
 It's the first time since 2002 that Whincup and Lowndes have suffered a DNF and claims 4 wins and 4th in the Championship due the COVID-19 pandemic.

 GT Racing

 On 5 February 2017, Whincup drove in and won his first ever GT race when he teamed with Lowndes and Finnish driver Toni Vilander to win the 2017 Liqui Moly Bathurst 12 Hour driving a Ferrari 488 GT3 for Maranello Motorsport.
 By winning the Bathurst 12 Hour, Whincup joined Triple Eight teammate Craig Lowndes and as well as Gregg Hansford, Allan Grice, Tony Longhurst, John Bowe, Dick Johnson, Paul Morris and Jonathon Webb as winners of both the Bathurst 1000 and Bathurst 12 Hour races.

 Business career

 In 2016, Whincup opened Loca Cafe, a café and car wash business, in Hope Island, Queensland.

-In 2018, Whincup took a 15% ownership stake in Triple Eight Race Engineering.
+In 2018, Whincup took a 15% ownership stake in Triple Eight Race Engineering, subsequently increasing this to 30%.